acoard/node_in_10mins/readme.md

-# nodeJS Presentation
+# node in 10 mins

-For my web developers meetup I volunteered to do a little presentation on node.
+For my web developers meetup I volunteered to do a little presentation on Node.js.
 Here's the code I'll be showing off.
 It's mostly a combination of a few different tutorials.

-## Notes:
+### Notes:

 Node does a bunch of things at once.
 It's easy to confuse or acccidentally conceptually combine these separate features, but it's important to keep them separate.